 I’ll admit it, long ago even I cringed at the thought of Brussels sprouts.
 As a child, the few times I had them they were the grey, formerly frozen variety that smell unpleasant thus seeming to taste even worse.
-But at some point I actually tasted good sprouts with the nutty rich flavor that they can have when fresh and roasted and I realized that they are really a DELICIOUS vegetable.
+But at some point, I actually tasted good sprouts with the nutty rich flavor that they can have when fresh and roasted.
+That’s when I realized that they are really a DELICIOUS vegetable.

 Preparing your sprouts is so easy—even a pre-schooler can do it!

 Brussels sprouts are actually a variety of cabbage thought to originate in Belgium.
 It is fascinating to see how they grow on stalks in the field — they look like a tower of sleigh bells with leaves.